 Tips for entering

-Remember we are looking for powerful personal stories and ideas related to subjects not usually broadcast on the BBC.
-They must be true.
+Remember we are looking for original story ideas about an issue or a personal experience or insight which has not been widely reported about before or about a topic not usually broadcast on the BBC.
+They must be factually true.

 Entries should explain why you think you reporting the story or issue will bring a unique perspective to it but also how you would widen your report to look at the issues around the subject.

 You need to answer the following question: Why you want to share your story and why you think it is interesting for a wider audience.
 This gives us a bit of background about why you think the BBC should tell this story and why you particularly want to help report.